anjuanjali78689/python-basics/README.md

     num2 = int (input("enter the number"))
     print(num1+ num2)
    ```
-3. Swap two variables without using a third variable.
+3.Swap two variables without using a third variable.

    ```python
     a = int(input("enter a value : "))